mbloom88/topdown_tank_battle/README.md

 * [UI Pack](https://www.kenney.nl/assets/ui-pack)
 * [UI Pack: Space Expansion](https://www.kenney.nl/assets/ui-pack-space-expansion)

-The KidCanCode Github repo can also be found at: (https://github.com/kidscancode/topdown_tanks)
+The KidCanCode Github repo can also be found [here](https://github.com/kidscancode/topdown_tanks), which also has several assets that are not included in the assets listed above.

 ## Helpful Side Tutorials